thejsway/thejsway/manuscript/chapter02.md

 ## Coding time!

-Build a habit of choosing good variables name in all exercises, starting with these ones.
+Build a habit of choosing good variable names in all exercises, starting with these ones.

 ### Improved hello